 Print and cut the labels, pictures, names and cards.
-You can use the line drawings and let the kids colour it or you can use the colour copies.
+You can use the line drawings and let the kids color it or you can use the color copies.

 How to use the fact cards:

-I laminated my cards, labels and pictures as we are going to use it in related activities.
+I laminated my cards, labels and pictures as we were going to use them in related activities.